-It is possible that the first signal of SUSY would not be given by the generic search just described, but would 899 require a more specialized analysis.
-Special search techniques are needed in models in which mass gaps in the 900 SUSY spectrum are relatively small ("compressed spectrum"), so that hard jets are not emitted in particle 901 decays, and models in which only the partners of top quarks, or perhaps, only color-singlet supersymmetric 902 particles are produced at accessible energies.
-Such models can be highly motivated.
-A compressed spectrum 903 is needed in many models of supersymmetric dark matter particles to allow "coannihilation" to produce 904 the correct dark matter density [45].
-They are also needed in models in which only the specific particles 905 restricted by the naturalness bounds in Section 1.2.2 lie below 2 TeV.
-In such models, the first signal of 906 SUSY would come from direct top squark pair production or gluino pair production with decay to heavy 907 flavor.
-Reach estimates for top squark pair production were given above in Section 1.7.4.
-908
+These considerations are important for models in which the first signal of SUSY would not be given by the 833 generic search just described, but would require a more specialized analysis.
+Examples of such models are 834 those in which mass gaps in the SUSY spectrum are relatively small ("compressed spectrum"), so that hard 835 jets are not emitted in particle decays, and models in which only the partners of top quarks, or perhaps, 836 only color-singlet supersymmetric particles are produced at accessible energies.
+Such models can be highly 837 motivated.
+A compressed spectrum is needed in many models of supersymmetric dark matter particles to 838 allow "coannihilation" to produce the correct dark matter density [40].
+Models with only the top squarks 839 and Higgsinos light satisfy the naturalness ideas of Sec.
+1.2.2 in a minimal way.
+Reach estimates for top 840 squark pair production were given above in Sec.
+1.7.4.
+841

-Models in which SUSY discovery is more difficult at the 8 TeV LHC thus benefit more from the increase in luminosity to the HL-LHC.
-Models for which the first signal of SUSY would be the partners of W and Z bosons can be searched for at the 14 TeV LHC, with discovery expected up to masses of about 500 GeV.
-The factor of 10 luminosity increase to HL-LHC increases the reach by a factor of 2 in the analyses [46, 47], consistent with the argument given above.
+Models in which SUSY discovery is more difficult at the 8 TeV LHC thus benefit more from the increase in 842 luminosity to the HL-LHC.
+Models for which the first signal of SUSY would be the partners of W and Z 843 bosons can be searched for at the 14 TeV LHC, with discovery expected up to masses of about 500 GeV.
+844 The factor of 10 luminosity increase to HL-LHC increases the reach by a factor of 2 in the analyses [41, 42], 845 consistent with the argument given above.
+846